X-Men: Nation X: X-Men: Legacy

-When Rogue comes after Emplate trying to rescue Bling!, D.O.A. sends some vicious creatures to attack and kill her.
-He informs Emplate of Rogue's rescue attempt and he decides to kill Bling! in case the X-Men are tracking him through her.
-Rogue escapes the creatures and teams up with Bling! in a surprise attack on him when he tries to feed on her one last time.[3]
+When Rogue comes after Emplate trying to rescue Bling, D.O.A. sends some vicious creatures to attack and kill her.
+He informs Emplate of Rogue's rescue attempt and he decides to kill Bling in case the X-Men are tracking him through her.
+Rogue escapes the creatures and teams up with Bling in a surprise attack on him when he tries to feed on her one last time.
 During the fight, Rogue and Emplate absorb each other's powers and continue to fight until Rogue returns to her body.
 Emplate's house is brought to the X-Men's Utopia where, thanks to the X-Club, he becomes trapped.
-He attempts a final time to kill Bling! but Bling!, together with Rogue, knock him out and send him back to his dimension where he is tormented by the beasts in the Glass Moon.
+He attempts a final time to kill Bling but Bling, together with Rogue, knock him out and send him back to his dimension where he is tormented by the beasts in the Glass Moon.

 Nation X

 The Nation X miniseries focuses on short and mostly trivial stories centered in one character or a small group during their settlement in Utopia.
 Although the stories do not have a direct relation of continuity among them, some of them indicate the greater problems in the island, such as lack of food and water.

-Characters focused on the stories include Magneto, Wolverine, Nightcrawler, Iceman, Colossus, Northstar, Gambit, No-Girl, Armor, Danger, Magik, Anole, Madison Jeffries, Cannonball, Emma Frost, the Stepford Cuckoos, Warpath, Loa, Rockslide, Match, Sub-Mariner and Storm.
+Characters focused on the stories include Magneto, Wolverine, Nightcrawler, Iceman, Colossus, Northstar, Gambit, No-Girl, Armor, Danger, Magik, Anole, Madison Jeffries, Cannonball, Emma Frost, the Stepford Cuckoos, Warpath, Loa, Rockslide, Match, Namor, and Storm.
 Non-residents of Utopia were also featured in some stories, like Jubilee and Doop.